Researching For Purpose

 Actively contributing to the lack of employment prospects in developing countries is a huge issue, which is largely a result of voluntourism.
 Volunteer organisations charge foreigners, who are often unqualified to do the work, a pretty penny to do manual labour in a developing country, which benefits the voluntary organisation, but no one else.
 This damaging system contributes to unemployment by intentionally removing job opportunities from a qualified residents.
 Please avoid supporting this practice at all costs.

-In Sri Lanka, 90% of our paid team is Sri Lankan and in Bali, 80% of our paid team is Balinese and we’re always looking to increase the number of local team members we employ.
+In Sri Lanka, 90% of our paid team is Sri Lankan, where in Bali and India, 80% of our paid team is local and we’re always looking to increase the number of local team members we employ.
 No one knows the country better or can give you a more unique insight into the culture than our brilliant local team members.
 We want to empower and employ those who reside in the countries where we work to help initiate our volunteers into the country properly and to proactively eradicate any toxic “West is best” ideology.

 Is any kind of participant screening done?

 Can you just book yourself a place like you would a holiday?
 Are there any minimum requirements or is a criminal background check advised?

 Indiscriminately sending people abroad to work with children and vulnerable individuals is common practice with many volunteer organisations, but we think that’s unacceptable.

 Every applicant to our placements needs to be interviewed and is then subject to a DBS check, and in some cases further information and screening is required.
 Because the facilities where we work are not tourist attractions, individuals need the necessary skills and knowledge to be able to work effectively on our placements.
 No one can simply sign up, they need to prove they can add value to the projects where we work.